Can't Pay? Won't Pay!

 Can't Pay?
 Won't Pay!
 (Italian: Non Si Paga!
 Non Si Paga!, also translated We Can't Pay?
 We Won't Pay! and Low Pay?
 Don't Pay!) is a play originally written in Italian by Dario Fo in 1974.
 Regarded as Fo's best-known play internationally after Morte accidentale di un anarchico, it had been performed in 35 countries by 1990.
 Considered a Marxist political farce, it is a comedy about consumer backlash against high prices.

 It was the first show performed in the Palazzina Liberty on 3 October 1974.
-A North American English-language adaptation was created by R. G. Davies around 1984.
+A North American English-language adaptation by R. G. Davis was published in 1984.
 The American premiere was performed by the San Francisco Mime Troupe.

 The title of the original English translation in 1975 by Lino Pertile, Can't Pay?
 Won't Pay!, has passed into the English language.

 Social significance

 The play is written to criticize merchants and landlords responsible for raising the prices of necessary goods and rent, and the bosses who cut jobs, salaries, and benefits.
 However, the "real political target of the play was the moderatism of the [Italian Communist Party] as represented by Antonia's husband, Giovanni."
-At the time the play was written, it leader Enrico Berlinguer had launched a program of "historical compromise".
+At the time the play was written, its leader Enrico Berlinguer had launched a program of "historical compromise".
 This meant that members were to follow a "policy of sacrifices" for the "national interest", reluctantly acceding to lower working-class living standards.
 In Berlinguer's words: "A more austere society can be, and must be, a more equal, better ordered and more just society, which is really more democratic and free, and definitely more human."
 Rank-and-file Italian communists were critical of this policy, which gave no hope for their living standards to improve.
 Fo was urging party members to reject the policies of their party leadership.